Marble Adhesive

 How to bond wood to marble

-Adiseal will successfully bond wood to marble, creating a strong and long lasting bond in both interior and exterior applications.
+Adiseal will successfully bond wood to marble, creating a strong, flexible and long lasting bond in both interior and exterior applications.
 Prior to applying the adhesive, it is vital to have clean surfaces where the adhesive will be applied.
 Make sure both surfaces are free from any dust, grease, paint or any other dirt.
 We recommend using a fine brush like a painting brush to remove fine dust.

 On our concrete demonstration block shown above, before applying the adhesive we have thoroughly brushed the concrete using a paint brush to make sure any dust is removed.